ahimanshu13/ahimanshu13.github.io/research/index.md

 ---
 layout: page
-title: "Research"
+title: Research
+published: true
 ---

-I'm Ankit.
+I'm Himanshu.
 I am a graduate student in the [Computer Science Department at University of Texas at Austin](http://cs.utexas.edu).
 I like to mess around with new technologies.
 My interests are in automation, systems and web apps.
 I like to create things.

 I like to play soccer, listen to music, play [Age of